microsoft/OpenHack/byos/devops/GH.md

 Each OpenHack team will create **their own GitHub team within the GitHub organization that has already been created for all DevOps OpenHacks**.

+Default GitHub Org for this OpenHack is: [DevOpsOpenHack](https://github.com/DevOpsOpenHack)

 - **Tech Lead** should be added to the GitHub organization prior to each OpenHack by the Open Hack **Program Team**.
 - **Coaches** should be added to the GitHub organization prior each OpenHack by the OpenHack **Tech Lead**.
 - **Attendees** should be added to the GitHub organization at the beginning on each OpenHack by the **Coach**.